Cultural impact of Beyoncé: Live performances

 The Formation World Tour, which was announced without promotion or an associated album, was the first all-stadium tour by a female artist.

 Beyoncé is considered to have set the standard for live performances in the 21st century.
-Revolt's Jon Powell said that "no artist has redefined the modern concert experience like Beyoncé", due to her innovative stage design, faultless vocal performance, energetic choreography, and use of story arcs reflected in the production.
+Revolts Jon Powell said that "no artist has redefined the modern concert experience like Beyoncé", due to her innovative stage design, faultless vocal performance, energetic choreography, and use of story arcs reflected in the production.
 Kaniya Rogers of the same publication explained how several artists follow the blueprint set by Beyoncé and implement her signatures in their performances.
 This includes using costume changes to reinforce each track's narrative, alternating between solo spotlights and group choreography, incorporating fantasy elements in performances, and musical reinventions of songs.

 Beyoncé helped concert tours become cultural events and artistic outputs in their own right, diverting from traditional promotional models where tours are merely seen as promotion for an album.
 Beyoncé became the first woman to headline an all-stadium tour in 2016 with The Formation World Tour.
 The tour was announced with no press run or traditional album rollout (Lemonade was surprise-released four days before the tour began), with all shows selling out and grossing $256 million from 49 shows.
 Beyoncé furthered this model with the Renaissance World Tour, in which she crafted an ultra-premium tour experience that became a cultural phenomenon and generated $580 million in revenue.
-Recently, Beyoncé has concluded her Cowboy Carter Tour, earning the title of being the highest-grossing country tour.
+Her Cowboy Carter Tour also became a cultural phenomenon and made over $407 million in revenue to become the highest-grossing country tour in history.